PDAL/PDAL/doc/pipeline.rst

 Pipeline
 ******************************************************************************

-Pipelines are the operative construct in PDAL, and it is how data are modeled from reading, processing, and writing.
+Pipelines define the processing of data within PDAL.
+They describe how point cloud data are read, processed and written.
 PDAL internally constructs a pipeline to perform data translation operations using :ref:`translate_command`, for example.
-While specific :ref:`applications <apps>` are useful in many contexts, a pipeline provides useful advantages for more complex things:
+While specific :ref:`applications <apps>` are useful in many contexts, a pipeline provides useful advantages for many workflows:

 1. You have a record of the operation(s) applied to the data
 2. You can construct a skeleton of an operation and substitute specific